valory-xyz/mech-client/README.md

 printf "<your-private-key>" > private_key
 ```

 In case you add your own, make sure you don't have any extra characters in the file, like newlines or spaces.
-For developing purposes make sure not to use a wallet with funds (expet for testing) in it.
+For developing purposes make sure not to use a wallet with funds (except for testing) in it.

 Second, run the following command to instruct the mech with `<prompt>` and `<agent_id>`: